ASTex-ICube/semiproctex/README.md

 ## Paper and citation

-You can grab the paper [here](http://igg.unistra.fr/People/semiproctex/paper/semiproctex.pdf).
+You can grab the paper [here](http://igg.unistra.fr/People/semiproctex/paper/semiproctex.pdf) (low resolution version with no hyperlinks available [here](http://igg.unistra.fr/People/semiproctex/paper/semiproctex_low_nolinks.pdf)).
 The paper will appear in the EGSR 2020 proceedings, as well as in the EGSR 2020 special issue of Computer Graphics Forum.
 Temporary citation is available below in BibTeX format.

 ```
 @article{Guehl:EGSR2020,